 albedo - How reflective a surface is.
 High albedo means that much of the incoming radiation is reflected (for example snow and ice); low albedo means that much of the incoming radiation is absorbed (for example water).

 algae - A plant group that compose the majority or all of the phytoplankton in bodies of water, mostly unicellular though there are multicellular forms such as kelp.
 Algae can form lichens in a symbiotic relationship with fungi.
+Usually neglected when the plant groups are listed, algae are responsible for more than half of all photosynthesis on earth.

 Antarctic Bottom Water - The coldest and densest water mass in the global oceans.
 Formed in particular places on the Antarctic continental shelf such as Weddell Sea and Ross Sea when surface water cools and becomes more dense and so sinks to the ocean floor.
 Once formed it tends to flow northwards hugging the seafloor.
 It can be traced into many ocean basins, including parts of the North Atlantic Ocean.